Driver who exploded Cybertruck in Las Vegas railed about ‘political grievances’ and domestic issues before suicide - Local News 8

 In his writings, the driver of the Cybertruck said the incident was intended not as a “terrorist attack” but rather “a wake-up call,” according to police.
 He wrote in a letter recovered by investigators that “Americans only pay attention to spectacles and violence” and “fireworks and explosives” were best to get his point across.

 The Cybertruck was detonated outside a Trump International Hotel in Las Vegas Wednesday.
 Livelsberger, 37, of Colorado, died in the incident and seven others were injured.
-Authorities on Friday said his identity had been confirmed.
+Authorities on Friday said his identity had been confirmed through tattoos and DNA from relatives.

 Spencer Evans, the special agent in charge of the FBI’s Las Vegas Division, said the incident appeared to be “a tragic case of suicide involving a heavily decorated combat veteran who was struggling with PTSD and other issues.”

+The Las Vegas incident occurred on the same morning as a deadly attack in New Orleans, in which a driver with a US military background plowed a rented pickup truck into a crowd celebrating New Year’s on Bourbon Street, killing 14 people.
+Although both perpetrators used the same company to rent their vehicles, law enforcement analysts assessed there is no connection between the two incidents, a law enforcement source familiar with the latest intelligence assessment told CNN.

-Evans said “other family issues or personal grievances in his own life … may have been contributing factors” in the man’s actions.
+Evans said “other family issues or personal grievances in his own life … may have been contributing factors” in the man’s actions in Las Vegas.
 “It’s evident that the subject considered, planned and thoughtfully prepared for this act alone,” he added.

-Investigators said they were still pouring over “a lot of content” related to the case, including two cell phones, and noted there was no connection between Livelsberger and the New Orleans attack.
+Investigators said they were still pouring over “a lot of content” related to the case, including two cell phones and other evidence.

 An active-duty US Army Green Beret, Livelsberger was on leave from his base in Germany at the time of the blast, sources told CNN.
 The explosion was caused by a combination of fireworks, gas tanks and camping fuel in the bed of the vehicle detonated by a device controlled by the driver.